vcfvct/aws-exam/README.md

 * multi-regions.  objects are copied within region across different AZs.
 Bucketname cannot be changed.
 * object-size: **0-5TB**. single upload put limit: **5GB**.
 * maximun number of S3 buckets per aws account: **100**.
+* Amazon S3 bucket names are globally unique, regardless of the AWS Region in which you create the bucket.
 * Access control
   * IAM policy -> user/role
   * ACL(Access control list) which is legacy -> add permissions on indicidual objects.